IMMZEK/AggieCode/README.md

 *   ✅ Integrate Monaco Editor using `monaco-vue`.
 *   ✅ Implement basic routing (login, IDE workspace).

-### Phase 2: Authentication with OAuth 2.0 (In Progress)
+### Phase 2: Authentication with Firebase (In Progress)

-*   Deciding Between:
-    *   A - Implement OAuth 2.0 Authorization Code Grant flow.
-    *   B - Use Google (Firebase) as the identity provider.
-*   Create a backend server (Express.js) to handle token exchange and refresh.
-*   ✅ Securely store the Client Secret on the backend.
+*   ✅ Implement user authentication using Firebase Authentication.
-*   Store access tokens and refresh tokens (if applicable) in the frontend (Vuex/Pinia and localStorage).
+*   ✅ Store access tokens in the frontend (Vuex/Pinia and localStorage).
-*   ✅ Implement token refresh logic.

 ### Phase 3: Basic ML Autocompletion (In Progress)